-- See and talk to the most important people you will need to know at the MIT including: - Staff within the Office of Student Administration and Experience - The Head of your School - Centre of Learning staff - Counsellors - Enrol early which will help you to get your Student ID/Access card early.
-You will need your Student ID/ Access card to open bank accounts, borrow books from the library, and more. - Meet and get advice from your Academic Course Co-ordinator based on your respective Course Study Plan including transfer credits. - Meet representatives of MIT's Student Clubs, Senior Buddies, Peer Support Mentor Program. - Find your way around the campus including: - Library - Computer rooms and facilities - · Recreation and eating areas - Clubs - Classrooms - Meet other International students who may share your classes, share your concerns or fears.
-Knowing another face on campus as you become more comfortable with the routines can really help you avoid any feelings of isolation. - Find your way around the public transport/City/ to and from your accommodation. - Feel as though you already know some of the things local students know before you get to meet them at orientation activities later and once classes start. - Find out about MIT's free study support courses (including MIT001 Learning Foundations) which will assist you in your academic program.
+- See and talk to the most important people you will need to know at the institution including:

+- Staff within the Office of Student Administration and Experience

+- The Head of your School

+- Academic Support Centre staff

+- Library and ITD staff

+- Accommodation advisors

+- Careers Services staff

+- Alumni staff

+- Counsellors

+- Enrol early which will help you to get your Student ID/ Access card early.
+You will need your Student ID/Access card to open bank accounts, borrow books from the library, and more.

+- Meet and get advice from your Academic Course Coordinator based on your respective Course Study Plan including transfer credits.

+- Meet representatives of MIT's Student Clubs, Senior Buddies, Peer Support Mentor Program.

+- Find your way around the campus including:

+- Library

+- Computer rooms and facilities

+- Recreation and eating areas

+- Clubs

+- Classrooms

+- Meet other International students who may share your classes, share your concerns or fears.
+Knowing another face on campus as you become more comfortable with the routines can really help you avoid any feelings of isolation.

+- Find your way around the public transport/City/ to and from your accommodation.

+- Feel as though you already know some of the things local students know before you get to meet them at orientation activities later and once classes start.

+- Find out about MIT's free study support courses (including MIT001 Learning Foundations) which will assist you in your academic program.